 Estate Planning Myth #4: I already did a will, I don’t need to look at it again

 You need to update your documents as your life and the laws change!
 Not updating your will could accidentally leave your assets in the wrong hands.
 There are a lot of reasons why you might need to update your estate planning documents.
 Here is a helpful checklist you can go over to determine if you need a visit to your estate planning lawyer: https://estate.findlaw.com/wills/checklist-reasons-to-update-your-will-amp-estate-planning.html

 Estate Planning Myth #5: I don’t need a lawyer, I can do my estate planning myself

 Because of the Internet and other advances, individuals now have access to all kinds of estate planning tools they never did in the past.
 What many people don’t consider, though, is that these “kits” are a one-size-fits-all approach, which generally translates to “one-size-fits-none!”
 Every situation is different and nuanced, and in order to ensure you’re meeting the laws of Georgia, as well as making the best decisions to protect your assets, it takes human interaction with a professional who knows what he or she is doing.

 Time to stop Making Excuses and Act Now

 Now that we’ve cleared up these myths, you should have no excuses.
 The best way to get something done, is to begin.
-Call us today to create or update your estate planning documents!
+Schedule online today to create or update your estate planning documents!